SCALA Update: moving to a 4-arm study

 The project has taken the decision jointly to change the SCALA study design from 2 to 4 study arms, in order to be able to give more precise information about what works (and what doesn't) in increasing screening and brief interventions in primary care for alcohol and co-morbid depression.

-The 4-arm study design will compare centres with and without municipal support and with a long version vs a short version of the trainig and implementation programme.
+The 4-arm study design will compare centres with and without municipal support and with a standard version vs a shorter version of the trainig and implementation programme.

 The reasons for adopting a 4-arm study design in scala are the following:

-- Outcome of discussions with country partners (part of tailoring and adaptation) to simplify components of SCALA, including clinical package and training package;
+- One outcome of discussions with country partners (as part of tailoring and adaptation) was a request to simplify components of SCALA, including clinical package and training package;

 - Provide for first time scientific answer to question of whether implementation and penetration of screening and advice and treatment programmes is higher when the package to be scaled is simpler and shorter rather than more complex and longer;